 Revenue Sources

 If you’re modeling for a mother business with separate sister concerns and services, or if your revenue comes from different sources, identify them first.
 Some common sources may include direct sales, equity stakes, management fees, sponsorships, consultancy fees, investments, and government subsidies.
-Regardless of their contribution, they’re valuable input parameters for successful business modelings.
+Regardless of their contribution, they’re valuable input parameters for successful financial modelings.

 First, develop an understanding of your available revenue sources.
 What are these sources?
 How are they contributing?
 Which sources are crucial for your specific business model?
 Break down each revenue stream based on its origin, value, recurrence, and other parameters.
 By understanding each type of revenue available, you're more likely to conduct a superior analysis and prepare better financial modeling.